dadobt/homework/Readme.md

 ##Build the application and run the application

-Navigate to the root of the application (where pom.xml is) and execute
+Navigate to the root of the application (where `pom.xml` is) and execute

 ```shell script
  mvn clean install
 ```
+This will all execute all unit and integration tests

 If you want to run the application after the previous command you can run